arielgee/Sage-Like/.misc/tasks.md

 * keystrokes to feed-item read/unread toggle (context menu shortcut keys) and maybe to some other menu items?
 * replace Array.indexOf() with Array.includes()
 * allow to add new feed/folder to the root feed folder when right clicking the treeView root UL
+* showing the context menu when the root folder is not set?
 ---

 ## Next

-* showing the context menu when the root folder is not set?
-* replace options screenshot.
+* replace ALL screenshots.

 ### Waiting for Mozilla to fix Bug 1398833/1438465: https://bugzilla.mozilla.org/show_bug.cgi?id=1438465
 * In manifest.json add ' (Ctrl+Shift+F2)' to browser_action/default_title when it works